September 2019 trolls update

 The newest VersionOne (13th) Annual State of Agile Report was recently released.
 Last year the report was published on April 9, 2018.
 This year the report was published on May 7, 2019.
 As I had reported earlier I will compare and contrast the various scaling frameworks growth and shrinkage and also discuss the missing elements for organizational transformation and whether or not the industry at large is addressing those challenges.

 The newest VersionOne 13th Annual State of Agile Report was released on May 7, 2019.
-Over the past few years I have been comparing interesting trends in the State of Agile Report where I have compared the growth of scaling frameworks and methods to each other year over year.Continue reading “13th Annual State of Agile Report – LeSS is less.”
+Over the past few years I have been comparing interesting trends in the State of Agile Report where I have compared the growth of scaling frameworks and methods to each other year over year.Read the rest of this entry »

 Did you know that the value of facilitating retrospectives is also valuable at scale?
 In other words, facilitating cross-organizational retrospectives.
 Improvement is necessary to create better business outcomes.
 Relentless improvement should be a prime directive in every Lean-Agile organization.